 Photography holidays combine visiting some of the most stunning locations in the world with improving your photography skills.
 You can travel independently to anywhere in the world and take photo after photo, but you might end up with pictures that don’t do the stunning location justice.

 Instead, why not go on an organised photography holiday?
 Run by experienced photographers, you will get to learn new skills, improve your techniques and develop your eye for taking great photos.
-If you’re relatively new to photography, it’s an opportunity to get some tuition from an expert and take photographs you can be proud of.
-If you’re a more experienced photographer, you’ll no doubt appreciate feedback on your photos and advice from a professional who shares your passion for photography.
+Even if you’re relatively new to photography, there are a number of photography trips for beginners that will provide an opportunity for you to get some tuition from an expert and take photographs you can be proud of.
+And if you’re a more experienced photographer, you’ll no doubt appreciate feedback on your photos and advice from a professional who shares your passion for photography.
 Whatever your experience, a photography holiday can help you take your photographs to the next level.

 What equipment do I need for a photography holiday?

 The type of equipment you will need to bring with you will vary according to your photography trip provider.
 In fact, many photography tutors will provide most of the extra equipment (such as tripods and rain covers) you need and recommend you leave your own at home.
-But there are a few things you’ll always need to consider:
+Whether it’s provided or you need to take it with you, here is a list of the essential travel photography equipment you’ll need:

 - Lenses: In most cases, your most useful lens is going to be a 24-70 range.
 However for landscape shots, most experts recommend you also bring a wide angle lens (16-35) and a longer (70-300) lens too.
 If your photography holiday involves night time shooting, a lens with a F2.8 aperture and a 16-35mm or 24mm lens is perfect for capturing night skies.